Ads keep this website free for you.

 Carbon Rebate 10% Supplement for Residents of Small and Rural Communities, Increasing to 20%

 If you reside outside of a census metropolitan area (CMA) on December 31, as defined by Statistics Canada, then you are eligible for a 10% supplement to the baseline amount of the CAI.
-This supplement is proposed to be increased to 20% starting in April 2024, as per the October 26, 2023 announcement by the federal government.
-The legislation for this increase is included in Bill C-59.
+This supplement was increased to 20% starting in April 2024, as per the October 26, 2023 announcement by the federal government.
+The legislation for this increase was included in Bill C-59 which received Royal Assent on June 20, 2024.

 See the Canada Revenue (CRA) information Find out if you qualify for the 10% supplement for residents of small and rural communities